AdamDKing/210104-usf-bigdata/week1/notes.md

 - Git Repository : A repository (or repo) is how git saves your code.
 We're going to have a git repo for notes and demos that I'll share today.
 Your projects will each have a git repo, containing their code.

 - GitHub : GitHub is a free, commonly used remote repository for git.
 It lets us share a git repository across github itself and across multiple machines.

+Our notes and demos repo on github: https://github.com/AdamDKing/210104-usf-bigdata